-Experienced Attorneys for Real Estate Contract Disputes in Myrtle Beach South Carolina
+Experienced Attorneys for Real Estate Disputes in Myrtle Beach, South Carolina

 A Myrtle Beach law firm assisting with a wide range of real estate legal matters

-Since 1979, the team at DesChamps Law Firm has helped clients throughout the Myrtle Beach area with a wide range of real estate disputes, providing tenacious, detail-oriented service as we’ve worked to resolve tough legal issues for individuals, businesses and organizations.
-We leverage that experience for you, assisting with challenges related to breach of contract, zoning disputes, implied warranty and more.
+Since 1979, the team at DesChamps Law Firm has helped clients throughout Myrtle Beach and the Grand Strand area with a wide range of real estate disputes, providing tenacious and detail-oriented service as we’ve worked to resolve tough legal issues for individuals, businesses, and organizations.

 Common types of real estate disputes

-Real estate transactions can be complex, often involving different types of policies, laws and legal obligations.
-Although most real estate transactions proceed without any problems, some situations require us to engage in litigation to settle disputes.
-We help with many different types of real estate disputes, and some of the most common issues include the following:
+Real estate transactions can be complex, often involving different types of policies, laws, and legal obligations.
+Although most real estate transactions proceed without any problems, some situations require litigation to resolve disputes.
+We help with many different types of real estate disputes, and some of the most common issues typically include the following:

-- Breach of contract.
-Any lease or purchase and sale agreement is a form of contract.
-When one of the parties indicated in a contract does not fulfill agreed-upon obligations, that party may be found in breach of contract.
-We help you take action to seek damages if this happens to you.
+- Breach of Contract.
+Any lease or purchase and sale agreement ordinarily constitutes a form of a contract.
+When one of the parties does not fulfill agreed-upon obligations, that party may be in breach of the contract.
+We can assist you with taking the necessary actions to protect your rights and remedy your loss if this happens to you.

-- Disputes with real estate brokers and agents.
-Occasionally, we see disputes with real estate brokers and agents involving topics like sales commission, breach of fiduciary duty, contract breach and real estate fraud.
+- Disputes with Real Estate Brokers and Agents.
+Occasionally, we see disputes with real estate brokers and agents involving topics like sales commission, breach of fiduciary duty, breach of contract, misrepresentation and non-disclosure.